KaiYan289/RLpapersnote/README.md

 180. There might be a generalization gap between rendered pictures and real-life pictures by VLM.

+181. A good way to debug whether the output discrepancy (at temperature 0) is caused by bug or hardware: check logits; try to curate a very small, homogenous dataset and look at the output.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu